|Lansbury International - FAQ

 |A Spring Operated Impact Test Hammer is an instrument which delivers a precise impact energy for product testing purposes.

 It is made from Steel, Brass, Nylon, Neoprene & Traffalite.
 Finishes are chrome & zinc.
-Components are manufactured, assembled by us and calibrated in the UK.
+Components are manufactured and assembled in the UK.

 The Spring Hammer is used by Testing Organisations and Manufacturers to test the impact resistance of their products, as required by product safety standards.
 It is widely used by companies making electrical or electronic equipment and domestic products.